atomix/atomix/README.md

 }
 ```

-Services simply wrap the `CopycatContext` and forward requests to the local
+Services simply wrap a `Copycat` instance and forward requests to the local
-context via the `Copycat.submitCommand` method.
+copycat via the `Copycat.submit` method.

 ### Wrapping the Copycat instance in a service
 Copycat provides a simple helper class for wrapping a `Copycat` in an
 service.
-To wrap a context, use the `Copycat` class.
+To wrap a copycat, use the `Copycat` class.

 ```java
 TcpClusterConfig config = new TcpClusterConfig();